John Shuster: Mixed doubles

 Shuster competes in mixed doubles curling with Cory Christensen.
 The pair finished in second place at the 2017 United States Mixed Doubles Curling Olympic Trials and earned a national championship in 2019.
 At the 2019 World Championship Shuster and Christensen finished the round robin tied for first in their group with a record of 6–1.
 They later lost to Canada in the semifinals but defeated the Australian team of Dean Hewitt and Tahli Gill for the bronze medal.

 2022 Winter Olympics

 Shuster competed for Team USA in the men's curling tournament at the 2022 Winter Olympics in Beijing.
 He served as one of the American flag bearers at the opening ceremony.

 2026 Olympic Trials

 Team Shuster was defeated in the finals of the United States Olympic curling trials by Team Casper.
-This was the first loss for a team Shuster was a part of at the Olympic Trials in 20 years and the 2026 Olympic Games will be the first winter Olympics without Shuster since 2002.
+This was the first loss for a team that Shuster was a part of at the Olympic Trials in 20 years.
+The 2026 Olympic Games will be the first winter Olympics without Shuster since 2002.